Otwiine/CodeHub/README.md

 ## About

 This repository is a space where we share, learn, and grow as a coding community.
-Expect experiments, fun projects, and collaborative ideas from the **Coders Cult** team.
+Expect experiments, fun projects, and collaborative ideas from the **CodersHub** team.

 <p>
   <a href="https://github.com/FrostyDot512" target="_blank">